 2. Understand –

-Determine the meaning of instructional messages, including oral, written, and graphic communication
+meaning of instructional messages, including oral, written, and graphic communication

 2.1 Interpreting